Pitchstep/seth.run-alpha/README.md

-## seth.run alpha page - version 2.0
+## seth.run alpha page
 Alpha site for seth.run.

 ### Current Topic
-Version 2
+User-made designs page.

-### Alpha is closed!
+### Alpha is OPEN
-I'm testing Version 2 on this domain.
+You can access the page at https://sithydev.github.io/seth.run-alpha/